abhighosh98/Stock-Scoring/README.md

 # Stock Scoring

-This project uses
+This project uses the following indicators:
 1. MACD
 2. RSI
 3. Bollinger Bands
 4. Support/ Resistance Lines
 5. Volume
 6. Candlesticks<br>

-to give a score for a particular stock.
+When certain conditions are met for each of these indicators, a +ve or -ve score is assigned to that row of the dataframe.
+The sum of these scores determines the overall trend for the stock.
 The higher the score, higher the likelihood of a profit in the next few days.
 The exact number of days can be determined using a backtest function which can be run for either Nifty50, Nifty200, Nifty 500 or NASDAQ100 stocks.

 Libraries Used(Python 3.8.5):